African health care poses challenges to startups filling the gaps

 Indeed, a number of startups have emerged in recent years with technological solutions, to fill in these gaps.
 Online pharmacies have introduced virtual consultation services and counterfeit drug detection measures.
 In countries like Rwanda, drone delivery services are taking emergency health products to remote communities.

-According to a July 2023 market intelligence report by Salient Advisory, a healthcare research advisory catering to Kenya and Nigeria, there are about 350 startups helping bypass long-running challenges around efficient distribution of quality health products in Africa.
+According to a July 2023 market intelligence report by Salient Advisory, a pan-African healthcare research advisory, there are about 350 startups helping bypass long-running challenges around efficient distribution of quality health products in Africa.
 Many of these startups experienced a boom during the Covid-19 pandemic, as public systems ground to a halt.

 The report added that “data-driven approaches can reverse long-standing norms” in public supply chains “historically hobbled by inefficiencies”.
 Some are now partnering with governments too.